Tsun0193/nxGREG/documents/housing/extract-entity-housing.md

    - HAS_TAB: For Screen→Tab relationships (bidirectional with BELONGS_TO)
    - PROVIDES: For Tab/Screen→Function relationships
    - USES_FORM: For Function→Form relationships
-   - AFFECTS: For Tab→Tab impact relationships
+   - AFFECTS: For Tab→Tab impact relationships (Basic Information affects all other 10 tabs)
    - STORES: For Function/Tab→Session relationships
    - NAVIGATES_TO: For Screen→Screen navigation flows

 5. **Validate** JSON structure and required fields
-6. **Output** to `json/simple/simple-entities.json` with structure:
+6. **Output** to `json/housing/housing-entities.json` with structure:
    ```json
    {
      "entities": [ /* array of entity objects */ ],